oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Virtual DOM</button>
 <div class="content" style="display: none;" markdown="1">

 It is important to note that, when render() is called for an app (or a functional component returns), React creates a Virtual DOM ([Domain Object Model](https://www.w3schools.com/whatis/whatis_htmldom.asp)); it does not automatically update the real DOM (i.e. the UI).
-This is for performance reasons (updating the real DOM is very expensive).
+This is for performance reasons (updating the real DOM is potentially expensive).

 Once generated, the new Virtual DOM is compared to the previous Virtual DOM to see if anything has changed.
 In the event something has changed, the real DOM is updated with the changes in the new Virtual DOM, and the UI redrawn.
-If nothing has changed, the UI is not updated (since this is potentially expensive).
+If nothing has changed, the UI is not updated.
 </div>
 </div>